Budget Activities on the Suncoast, Fiji

 2. Go on a Snorkelling Trip to the Outer Reefs

 Thankfully, one of the must-do activities in Fiji is extremely affordable.
 While snorkelling along the coast from your chosen budget accommodation is a free experience revealing a few underwater creatures, nothing beats a snorkelling trip to the outer reefs of the Suncoast.
 Dive shops based at the Volivoli Beach Resort and the Wananavu Beach Resort are open to casual visitors offering fantastic boat trips to the coral gardens of the outer reefs.
 Snorkel gear and boat transport will be provided costing a total of FJ$40-$50.

-Location: Volivoli Beach Resort and Wananavu Beach Resort, Volivoli, 10km east of Rakiraki
+Location: Volivoli Beach Resort and Wananavu Beach Resort, Volivoli, 10km (6 miles) east of Rakiraki

 3. Have a Cultural Experience in a Fijian Village

 There are a number of inexpensive ways to enjoy the warm hospitality and cultural immersion of the Suncoast villages.
 Take a taxi, 4WD car or a local bus from Ba to visit the picturesque village of Navala with traditionally thatched bures set among the Nausori Highlands.
 Once you arrive, present your sevusevu (gift) to the village chief – see Fiji Village Etiquette: What to Do When Visiting a Fijian Village – and pay a fee of around FJ$30 each to enter the village and hire a village guide.
 Alternatively, experience a homestay in a Fijian village with Jioji & Alisi on Airbnb, which promises to be both authentic and affordable.
 See 10 Authentic Village Stays in Fiji for more information.
 Don’t forget to get your FREE FJ$50 Airbnb credit on us!